Adenine

 Adenine (Note: /ˈædᵻniːn/, /ˈædᵻnᵻn/) (symbol A, or Ade) is a purine nucleotide base that is found in DNA, RNA, and ATP.
-Usually a white crystalline subtance.
+It is usually a white crystalline subtance.
 The shape of adenine is complementary and pairs to either thymine in DNA or uracil in RNA.
-In cells adenine, as an independent molecule, is rare.
+In cells, adenine is rare as an independent molecule.
 It is almost always covalently bound to become a part of a larger biomolecule.

 Adenine has a central role in cellular respiration.
-It is part of adenosine triphosphate which provides the energy that drives and supports most activities in living cells, such as protein synthesis, chemical synthesis, muscle contraction, and nerve impulse propagation.
-In respiration it also participates as part of the cofactors nicotinamide adenine dinucleotide, flavin adenine dinucleotide, and Coenzyme A.
+It is part of adenosine triphosphate which provides the energy that drives and supports most activities in living cells, such as protein synthesis, muscle contraction, and nerve impulse propagation.
+In respiration it also participates as part of the cofactors nicotinamide adenine dinucleotide, flavin adenine dinucleotide, and coenzyme A.

 It is also part of adenosine, adenosine monophosphate, cyclic adenosine monophosphate, adenosine diphosphate, and S-adenosylmethionine.

 Structure

 Adenine forms several tautomers, compounds that can be rapidly interconverted and are often considered equivalent.
 However, in isolated conditions, i.e. in an inert gas matrix and in the gas phase, mainly the 9H-adenine tautomer is found.